-All students admitted to Cambridge Judge Business School’s PhD programme receive three years of full funding (including University fees and a maintenance stipend) as well as a fourth year of funding that is conditional on progress.
+All students admitted to Cambridge Judge Business School’s PhD programme receive 3 years of full funding (including University fees and a maintenance stipend) as well as a 4th year of funding that is conditional on progress.

 In addition, all students who enter the PhD via the MRes route will also receive full funding for their MRes year.

-- CJBS Director’s Scholarships, which are awarded to the best applicants and are worth £1,000 per annum for three years
+- Cambridge Judge Director’s Scholarships, which are awarded to the best applicants and are worth £1,000 per annum for 3 years.

-- research bursaries for students who successfully secure external funding, worth £500 per annum for three years
+- Research bursaries for students who successfully secure external funding, worth £500 per annum for 3 years.

-In the fourth year of the PhD programme, no fees are payable, and we offer full maintenance funding to all students who have received a ‘revise and resubmit’ invitation from a top-tier journal in their placement discipline or can demonstrate equivalent progress towards placement at a top university.
-Other sources of funding for the fourth year include research and teaching assistantships.
+In the 4th year of the PhD programme, no fees are payable, and we offer full maintenance funding to all students who have received a ‘revise and resubmit’ invitation from a top-tier journal in their placement discipline or can demonstrate equivalent progress towards placement at a top university.
+Other sources of funding for the 4th year include research and teaching assistantships.

 Explanation of fees at Cambridge

 Postgraduate students at Cambridge are expected to meet the following costs:

 - The University Composition Fee, which covers the teaching and supervision you will receive from Cambridge Judge Business School as well as College membership.
 This is payable for 9 months of the masters and for 3 years of your PhD; in the PhD 4th year, no fees are payable.

 - Maintenance, which is an estimate of your likely basic living expenses and personal costs, including accommodation.
 The University sets a minimum annual maintenance figure.
 You must have this sum available in order to cover your living expenses for 9 months of the masters and in years one to 4 of the PhD programme.